A medical abortion (also known as abortion with pills) involves taking two types of medication to end a pregnancy: mifepristone and misoprostol.

 The first medication that is taken as part of a medical abortion is called mifepristone.
 This blocks the hormone needed for the pregnancy to grow.

-The mifepristone tablet can be removed from the blister pack and swallowed with plenty of water.
-Most people are able to continue their daily routine as normal after taking mifepristone, but you may occasionally experience some bleeding and pain.
+Most people can continue their daily routine as normal after taking mifepristone.
+Occasionally you may experience some bleeding and pain.

-If you vomit within 20 minutes of swallowing the mifepristone tablet, please ring our dedicated, 24-hour aftercare line to talk to a nurse: 0345 122 1441.
+If you vomit within 30 minutes of swallowing the tablet, call our 24-hour aftercare line on 0345 122 1441.

 How to take misoprostol